 Order online, via email, by telephone (661-665-4686), or by visiting our Bakersfield showroom.
 We have listed the paperback edition except in cases where the book is only available in hardback.
 If you prefer hardback, give us a call.
 Book prices listed below reflect the discounted price.

 Non-Battle of the Books titles may also be ordered at the same time if you so desire.

-The Newbery Award winning author of Across Five Aprils and Up a Road Slowly presents the story of a young boy from a troubled family who learns what it means to love...
+The Newbery Award winning author of Up a Road Slowly presents the unforgettable story of Jethro Creighton--a brave boy who comes of age during the turbulent years of the Civil War.

 Ocean's 11 . . . with 11-year-olds, in a super stand-alone heist caper from Gordon Korman

 The New York Times bestseller A Long Walk to Water begins as two stories, told in alternating sections, about two eleven-year-olds in Sudan, a girl in 2008 and a boy in 1985.
 The girl, Nya, is fetching water from a pond that is two hours' walk from her home: she makes two trips to the pond every day.

 The remarkable Newbery-winning classic about a painful sibling rivalry, and one sister’s struggle to make her own way.

 A Newbery Medal winning modern classic about a racially divided small town and a boy who runs.